blakemcbride/WDS/README.md

 on Linux & macOS through the WINE Win32 library.
 It has been used in commercial applications for nearly 20 years.

-In an ever-evolving technological landscape, APIs and environmental dependencies continually undergo changes.
-While we have actively maintained Dynace to adapt to these shifts, WDS has not received the same level of upkeep.
-As a result, WDS will require targeted maintenance to ensure compatibility with contemporary systems.

-Despite its current limitations, I wanted to make the WDS code publicly accessible.
-Updates and improvements will be rolled out as time permits to ensure compatibility with modern systems.

 ## WDS includes:

 * Win32 GUI development system (portable through WINE)